unkokaeru/digital-garden/content/index.md

 And let's not forget the [[Failure Resume|neglected bin, overflowing with discarded dreams and faded hopes]], my very own failure resume.

+Resting quietly in the corner of the study, you'll find the [[Sleep|old journal filled with dreams and musings]], a record of sleep and dreams, its pages filled with the remnants of nocturnal adventures and forgotten tales.

 The timeworn study extends a warm, inviting whisper, urging you to delve into its corners, each a trove of knowledge and memories, each a narrative yearning to be discovered.
 ## 🗓️ Dreamland